 - Reduce the heat to medium and stir in the kale and cream.
 Cook for 3 to 4 minutes, until the kale is just wilted.

 - Season the soup with salt and pepper.
-Ladle into bowls and top with shredded Parmesan cheese, if desired.
+Ladle into bowls and top with the bacon and shredded Parmesan cheese, if desired.

 Some sausage processors add gluten products to their Italian sausage, so be sure to check the label to confirm.
 I use the Johnsonville brand and it is certified gluten free.